 QPSI offers a variety of tamper-evident packaging solutions, all of which comply with the FDA's barrier requirement, while simultaneously easing consumers’ minds when making their purchases.
 Learn more about the four most popular tamper-evident packaging options below.

 Induction Seal Liners

 Using an induction sealing system is ideal for extending product shelf life, preserving freshness, preventing costly leaks and enhancing your product's value.
-When applied properly, induction lined caps provide a hermetic, leak proof, and tamper evident seal.
-When the seal is correctly intact, consumers are able to easily identify that the contents inside have not been tampered with.
+When applied properly, induction lined caps provide a hermetic, leak-proof, and tamper-evident seal.
+When the security seal is correctly intact, consumers are able to easily identify that the contents inside have not been tampered with.
 In order to use the product, the induction seal liner must first be punctured, lifted or peeled off of the packaging.
 Induction seal liners are frequently used in OTC, pharmaceutical, nutraceutical, and vitamin products to ensure safety, security and customer satisfaction.

 There are multiple options for tamper-evident closures, including plastic and metal closures.
 Plastic closures generally include a tear-away strip, making it easier for the consumer to see that the product is safe to open.
 You'll see this often with bottle caps - each cap features a breakable ring attached to the bottom of the cap skirt.
 A compatible bottle will have a lip below the bottle's neck finish.
 When unsealed and broken away from the cap, the plastic ring remains on the lip of the bottle when the cap is unscrewed.
 Once this connection has been broken, the components cannot be reattached.
 Metal closures often times include a pop-up safety button that provides both audio and visual cues to indicate that the package has not been tampered with.